tttttx2/ETH_AppliedSecurityLab/README.md

 Make sure to start in the following order: 00, 05, 04, 03, 01, 02

 # Access
-If networking on your setup works as intended, you should be able to ping 10.0.0.5
+If networking on your setup works as intended, you should be able to ping 10.0.1.5.
+Otherwise please try adding a static route `sudo ip route add 10.0.1.5 dev vboxnet1` and make sure vboxnet1 is configured properly.
-*.imovies.ch resolves to 10.0.0.5
+*.imovies.ch resolves to 10.0.1.5

+In case this does not work as expected, feel free to overwrite this in the hosts file of your host machine to update those addresses to the one issued on the host-only adapter of `VM 00`

-A simple landing page is located on [https://imovies.ch/](https://imovies.ch/)
+A simple landing page is located on [https://imovies.ch/](https://imovies.ch/) (and yes, we seriously just bought the domain for your convenience)

 Access the client web interface on [https://client.imovies.ch](https://client.imovies.ch)
 Access to the logging server is on [https://logs.imovies.ch](https://logs.imovies.ch)
 Access to the admin web interface is on [https://client.imovies.ch/admin](https://client.imovies.ch/admin)

 Admin credentials are: `admin:uoVei2phooZ3ateevahf`
-Test credentials are: `test:test`
+Test credentials are: `test:testtest`

 SSH access is done using VM 00 as a jumphost.
-SSH certificate for the user `root` (with key password `uoVei2phooZ3ateevahf`) are the same as above located in the folder `Z_VM_installer` or as seen below.
+SSH certificate for the user `administrator` (with key password `uoVei2phooZ3ateevahf`) are the same as above located in the folder `Z_VM_installer` or as seen below.

 Predefined user credentials are defined in the project description